-Face Mask Detection (FMD) dataset [22] is proposed for a Kaggle competition during the pandemic.
+Face Mask Detection (FMD) dataset [23] is proposed for a Kaggle competition during the pandemic.
 Images were collected from the Internet.
 They are annotated for three classes: with mask, without mask, and mask worn incorrectly.
-It contains 4072 face annotations of 853 images.
-Medical Mask Detection (MMD) dataset [25] has been acquired from the Internet with paying attention to the diversity of ethnicities, ages, and regions.
+Medical Mask Detection (MMD) dataset [25] has been acquired from the Internet with attention to the diversity of ethnicities, ages, and regions.
 All images have been manually curated and annotated.
 It covers 20 classes of different accessories including faces with a mask, without a mask, or with an incorrectly worn mask.

-MaskedFace-Net dataset [20] is an artificially created dataset using a deformable mask model and facial landmarks, similar to SMFRD [23].
+MaskedFace-Net dataset [20] is an artificially created dataset using a deformable mask model and facial landmarks, similar to SMFRD [22].
 Face images are collected from Flickr-Faces-HQ [26] (FFHQ) dataset.
 Then, digitally created mask models are placed on the mouth area of the given face images and annotated according to the correct mask usage.